aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/documentbuilder/_index.md

 You can change the image size, location, positioning method and other settings using the [Shape](../../com.aspose.words/shape) object returned by this method.

 Aspose.Words will insert the image in the PNG format and with default settings.
-If you want to insert a  BufferedImage  in another format or with other settings, you need to save the image into a byte array and use [insertImage(byte[])](../../com.aspose.words/documentbuilder\#insertImage-byte---).
+If you want to insert a  BufferedImage  in another format or with other settings, you need to save the image into a byte array and use [insertImage(byte[])](../../com.aspose.words/documentbuilder\#insertImage-byte).
-### insertImage(BufferedImage image, int horzPos, double left, int vertPos, double top, double width, double height, int wrapType) {#insertImage-java.awt.image.BufferedImage-int-double-int-double-double-double-int-}
+### insertImage(BufferedImage image, int horzPos, double left, int vertPos, double top, double width, double height, int wrapType) {#insertImage-java.awt.image.BufferedImage-int-double-int-double-double-double-int}
 ```
 public Shape insertImage(BufferedImage image, int horzPos, double left, int vertPos, double top, double width, double height, int wrapType)
 ```